-Your trip through the Museum of the Cherokee Indian begins with the words: “Welcome.
-I want to tell you a story, a very old story …” Cherokee storytellers have always been the keepers of traditions, legends and rituals, so it is only right that you start your Cherokee journey in a story hut with a storyteller who explains how the Cherokee world was developed.
-Expect to be surprised, though–the Museum’s storyteller throws in some modern special effects to enliven the tale.
+Your trip through the Museum of the Cherokee Indian begins with these words: “Welcome.
+I want to tell you a story, a very old story.”
+Cherokee storytellers have always been the keepers of traditions, legends, and rituals, so it is only right that you start your Cherokee journey in a story hut with a storyteller who explains how the Cherokee world was developed.
+Expect to be surprised, though–the Museum’s storyteller throws in some modern special effects to liven up the tale.

 Totally renovated in 1998, the new museum is a new experience.
 By combining high-tech wizardry and an extensive artifact collection, the Museum of the Cherokee Indian is fun for the entire family and an exciting, educational event.
-For information about the museum and its special events, educational programs, programs for groups and hours of operation, call (828) 497-3481.
-Museum of the Cherokee Indian.
+For information about the museum, its special events, educational programs, programs for groups, and hours of operation, call (828) 497-3481 or visit the museum website.